 Yun also denotes “moving” like one does using an iron over material.
 So too with a glass cup, it needs to be shifted and rolled on the skin surface and not left in one place long enough to scald.

 It would be rather amiss not to mention that, to date, the first textual evidence of cupping in China is to be found in the Mawangdui texts.
-Cupping is referred to as "the horn method", which testifies to hollowed-out animal horns being used as cupping instruments.
+Cupping is referred to as “the horn method”, which testifies to hollowed-out animal horns being used as cupping instruments (a).

 Other places especially prone to coldness that benefit from the heat-pressing cupping method include the lower lumbar region and the sides of the hips which, especially for women, can be icy cold.
 Heating a glass cup and allowing warmth to penetrate for five minutes is very soothing.
 The heatpressing cup does not stay active for very long, so reheating the cup at intervals is necessary.
 An additional use for the heatpressing cup is to use it as an anmo massage (pressing and rubbing) tool to penetrate heat into points and cold areas.
 The heated cup can be pressed into a point or a region of deficiency with accompanying wind/ cold/dampness, and rolled over to spread heat over a broad expanse of surface tissue, or slid along any channel to clear blockages and move stagnation.